sgkim126/peer/README.md

 ```

 The GitHub format requires `--repo` so that findings can link to repository files.
-Every rendered review includes its findings, individual check statuses, and a summary of the peer version, provider, model, token usage, and estimated cost.
+Every rendered review includes its findings and individual stage statuses.
+When a review summary is available, it reports the peer version, provider, model, token usage, and estimated cost.

-`peer review` exits with status `0` when every planned check completes without an execution error, even if findings are reported.
+`peer review` exits with status `0` when every planned stage completes without an execution error, even if a scope, sequence, atomicity, intent, quality, or security issue is reported.
-It exits with a non-zero status when a check fails, exhausts its allowed iterations, or the review cannot be completed or rendered.
+It exits with a non-zero status when a stage needs clarification, fails, exhausts its allowed iterations, or the review cannot be completed or rendered.
 CI jobs should use this status to decide whether the review succeeded.

+The selected model receives the review metadata, commit messages, changed-file summaries, and diffs needed by these stages.
+During a stage it may also request repository content through the configured read-only tools.
+Avoid supplying secrets or other material that should not be sent to the model provider.

 ## GitHub Actions